Are you looking for cool bedroom ideas for teenage guys?

 Perhaps hanging something that represents his aspirations or interests.
 Is he a painter?
 Does he draw?
 Or take photographs?

 Choose a creation of his own and display it.
-Maybe he would like to have the creative freedom to paint graffiti or mural as a feature wall.
+Maybe he would like to have the creative freedom to paint graffiti or a mural as a feature wall.
 Removeable options like the one above are great if you’re not artistic but want the look.
 They come in all sorts of styles.

 Unique ways of creating shelving using industrial pipes or skateboards can tie the theme or design style.